JpEncausse/SARAH-Documentation/markdown/en/faq.md

 ### What are the requirements?

-The Operating System must be Windows (Windows 7, 8, 8.1 in 32 or 64bit), but it should also work with a Windows Virtual Machine over Linux and MacOS.
+The **Operating System** must be **Windows** (Windows 7, 8, 8.1 in 32 or 64bit), but it should also work with a Windows Virtual Machine over Linux and MacOS.

-You must have a microphone, or a Kinect.
+You must have a microphone, or a **Kinect**.
 The Kinect works much better for voice recognition, and also provides more features (gesture, face recognition, QRCode, ...).
 If you want to use SARAH with a Kinect, please read that before:
-* Kinect 1 for XBox360
+* Kinect v1 for XBox 360
   * Very cheap (~40€)
   * MUST have the USB wire and the power supply
   * According to licence: for developer only (so SARAH)
-* Kinect 1 for Windows
+* Kinect v1 for Windows
   * More expensive
-* Kinect 2 for Windows
+* Kinect v2 for Windows
   * Very Expensive
   * Still in beta